rust-lang/libs-team/mcps/0006-api-guidelines.md

 This MCP proposes the Libs team as a whole be responsible for the recommendations made by the API Guidelines.
 That's basically always been the case, but it's worth making clear.

-## Enabling open discussion and focused reviews
+## Enabling open discussion and clear decisions

 The API Guidelines generate a lot of interest, because anybody building libraries in the ecosystem can use and contribute to them.